-Especially with the continuing tough job market, many people consider going back to school for a degree or certificate.
+Especially in a tough job market for good jobs, many people consider going back to school for a degree or certificate.

 It’s an easy decision if they’re doing it for pleasure, know they’ll enjoy the experience, and the cost is low, for example, a community college program, adult school course, or university extension workshop.

 But many people consider returning for a degree or certificate primarily to enhance their career.
 And today more than ever, that decision isn’t so easy.
 That’s because the percentage of people with degrees, including graduate degrees, is increasing at the same time as employers are automating and offshoring more.
 That aside, many students have long felt that too much of what they were taught at a university was insufficiently applicable to their work or personal lives.
 In fact, they remember little of what they were taught.
 That was the subject of a famous Saturday Night Live bit (watched over a million times on YouTube,) in which Father Guido Sarducci taught, in five minutes, what the average college graduate remembers five years after graduation.

 But the question is, for you, how likely is the time, effort, and money to be worth it?
 Here are some questions that may help you better assess that.

 How ready for school are you?